 If you’re writing a response you don’t plan to send, write it in a document, text file, or on paper, so you can’t accidentally send it.
 A sure-fire way to take a situation from bad to dreadful is to send a response that’s all gut-reaction with no head or heart involvement.

 Standing in front of your angry clients and can’t exactly leave the room?
 Use the tried-and-true technique of breathing slowly and counting backwards in your head from five to give yourself some time to think rationally before speaking.

 The more you practice being calm in a sticky situation, the better you’ll become at it.

 Connect With Your Clients

 A long delay in your reply can fuel the fire and make the situation worse.
-Once you’ve been thoughtful about your response, be sure to respond in a timely manner.
-Words can come across harsher in writing than you meant for them to, so pick up the phone and give your clients a call.
+Once you’ve thought through your response, respond in a timely manner.
+And since written words can come across more harshly than you intended, it’s a good idea to pick up the phone and give your clients a call.

 Simply treating your clients as human beings can ease tensions quickly.